 It is important for the worker to stay active and, therefore, imperative that alternative work options or strategies are identified.

-Notifying us when you can't provide suitable employment
+Notify us if you can't provide suitable employment

 You must notify us if you are unable to offer suitable employment to a worker who has the capacity for work.

 Not offering an injured worker suitable employment may have an impact on the cost of your workers insurance premium and a breach of your obligation to provide suitable employment may result in you receiving a financial penalty.